 #1 Colorful Mercados

 The mercados in Cuenca and throughout Ecuador are like vegan candy stores.
 They’re loaded with all the colorful fruits and veggies that we love to eat, and they’re extremely affordable.
 We spend about $20/week on produce at the mercados, which used to cost us around $100/week back in the states for lower quality, less flavorful fruits and veggies.

 #2 Vegan & Vegan-friendly Restaurants

 When we first arrived in Cuenca, Fratello Vegan was the only fully vegan restaurant.
-Now we also have Café Libre and Zatua Miski, plus several vegetarian restaurants.
+Now we also have Café Libre and Zatua Miski, and several vegetarian restaurants.
 Plus, nearly every non-vegan restaurant has a vegan and/or vegetarian section on the menu.
 It’s SUPER easy to eat out as vegans in Cuenca.